With Coach Rowan Wilson, Chartered Physiotherapist at Physiofit Cambridge

 A Few Precautions…

-If you had a significant tear of the pelvic floor muscles, episiotomy or a C-section you will need to allow more time for healing and we would strongly recommend seeking advice from a health professional specialising in postnatal care before resuming exercise.
+If you had a significant tear of the pelvic floor muscles, episiotomy, or a C-section, you will need to allow more time for healing, and we would strongly recommend seeking advice from a health professional specializing in postnatal care before resuming exercise.

-If you experienced any pelvic girdle pain or lower back pain during your pregnancy, suspect you have a significant separation of your abdominal muscles or if you have any other bladder or bowel symptoms then a physiotherapist specialising in women’s health will be able to prescribe a safe, effective and individualised programme to support your recovery and get you back to doing the things you enjoy again.
+If you experienced any pelvic girdle pain or lower back pain during your pregnancy, suspect you have a significant separation of your abdominal muscles, or if you have any other bladder or bowel symptoms, then a physiotherapist specializing in women’s health will be able to prescribe a safe, effective, and individualized program to support your recovery and get you back to doing the things you enjoy again.